 Send a smile — This friendly little gesture is a way of letting someone know you like them.
 Just click the smiley face icon under the profile photo.

-What if — This feature costs extra, but it gives you an additional 30 matches.
+What if — This feature gives you an additional 30 matches.
 You'll see people who would otherwise be outside your preference list.
 You never know; opposites attract!

 Video chat — Sometimes, you can't meet up with the person when you want in person.
 You can use this feature to chat with users over video from wherever you're comfortable.